rubyworks/rubytest/README.md

 will generally not be brought to the attention of testers unless explicitly configured to do so.

-That is the crux of Ruby Test specification.
-Ruby Test supports some additional features that can makes its usage even more convenient.
+That is the crux of Rubytest specification.
+Rubytest supports some additional features that can makes its usage even more convenient.
 See the [Wiki](http://github.com/rubyworks/test/wiki) for further details.

 ## Installation

-Ruby Test is available as a Gem package.
+Rubytest is available as a Gem package.

     $ gem install rubytest

-Ruby Test is compliant with Setup.rb layout standard, so it can also be installed in an FHS compliant fashion if necessary.
+Rubytest is compliant with Setup.rb layout standard, so it can also be installed in an FHS compliant fashion if necessary.